Stages of Formation

 During these 2 years she continues to receive formation in areas such as the Theology of the Spiritual Life, Monasticism, Liturgy and the Sacraments, Consecration and Vows.
 She helps in the various areas of work in the monastery, often gaining ability in skills she never knew she had!

 After 2 years the novice requests to make profession as a Nun of the Order of Preachers.
-This profession, in which only obedience is professed but which encompasses our whole way of life according to our Constitutions, is made for 3 years.
+This profession, in which only obedience is professed but which encompasses our whole way of life according to our Constitutions, is made for 3 years, then renew for a year.

 The newly professed sister receives the black veil signifying her death to the world.
 The scapular, the sign of the protection of the Mother of Mercy, is blessed at this time.